 Watch out for the arrival of migrant birds

-The earliest spring migrant birds start arriving on our shores in March from their wintering grounds in Africa or southern Europe (depending on the species), in search of places to nest and feed.
+Some of the earliest spring migrant birds will start arriving on our shores in March from their wintering grounds in Africa or southern Europe (depending on the species), in search of places to nest, feed and breed.

-Look and listen out for species such as the chiffchaff, wheatear, blackcap, sand martin, and of course, the magnificent osprey!
+Look and listen out for species such as the chiffchaff, wheatear, blackcap, sand martin, and of course, the magnificent osprey; a frequent visitor to Brockholes in recent summers!
 Learn more about our spring and summer visitors, plus how and where to spot them on our nature reserves, below.

 Which spring and summer migrant birds can you see in our region?